 In the 1850s, there was an outbreak of Cholera and Typhoid in Munich.
-Max was skeptical of John Snow’s theory of germs.
+Max was sceptical of John Snow’s idea of infected water as cause of disease.
 He thought this was a grand opportunity to test Snow’s theory with an intent to prove Dr Snow wrong.
 He conducted his investigation.
 And magically proved that he was right.
 It was all about the moisture content in the soil and to hell with germs and infection.

 This aside Max worked hard in improving the sanitary systems of the city of Munich.
 And the overall impact on health of its citizens was high.

 But then came the discovery of Robert Koch.
 In 1884.
 Cholera is caused by a germ.
 Robert Kock demonstrated and proved.
 A bacillus.
 Vibrio cholerae.
 This was now too much for Max.
 It irritated him that a wrong theory of germs continued to be pursued by scientists.
 He had to disprove these theories.
 Once and for all.
 Max asked Robert for a vial of water filled with Vibrio cholerae.
 He would drink the whole vial’s water.
 And prove Vibrio cholerae is a bogus theory.
 He did.
 And with him two of his students drank the infected water too.
 Blindly believing their Master Max.

 Nothing happened to Max.
 He was fine.
 He had the last laugh.
 Vibrio cholerae germ theory does not work.
 But magic is magic.
 Miracles are miracles.
 Science does have the last laugh always.
 The two students fell seriously ill with bouts of cholera.
 Scientific thinking makes us believe that Max might have had cholera in his early life.
 He was probably immune to the germ Vibrio.

 But with this episode and magical last laugh Max became famous in the annals of history.